Traslox/Traslox/README.md

-C# software programmer.
+.Net software programmer.
 Developing for computer.

 <!---
 Traslox/Traslox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.